OPEN FOR PROJECTS · JULY 2026

 A full day with you, in person or remote.
 You list every small tech thing that bugs you.
 I fix as many as fit.

-$500 day rate8h block · $75/hr for smaller jobs
+$500 day rate 8h block · $75/hr for smaller jobs

 And the stuff nobody advertises.